Shrimp is the best for fast and healthy dinner ideas! Here are the best shrimp recipes for dinner: they’re easy and full of big flavor.

 If you’re looking to eat a quick and healthy dinner, shrimp is where it’s at!
-Shrimp can go from 0 to dinner incredibly fast: it cooks up in just 3 minutes.
+Shrimp can go from zero to dinner incredibly fast: it cooks up in just 3 minutes!
 It’s also juicy, flavorful, and seriously satisfying.
-Our favorite shrimp dinner recipes play on the quick and simple nature of cooking shrimp: but also give you creative ways to use it in new ways.
-Ready for some go-to shrimp dinner ideas?
+The best shrimp recipes for dinner play on the quick and simple nature of cooking shrimp, but give you ideas on how to use it in new ways.
+Ready for our go-to shrimp dinner ideas?

 How to buy sustainable shrimp

 Next in our shrimp dinner ideas: this seriously tasty and easy grilled shrimp!
 Is there anything more delicious than succulent, garlicky shrimp right off the grill?
-Here’s a seriously easy recipe for garlic grilled shrimp, using a zesty lemon herb marinade.
-Just give it a 30 minute marinade and it’s good to go on the grill.
-And it takes only 2 to 4 minutes to cook!
+Here’s a seriously easy recipe for grilled shrimp, using a zesty lemon and savory garlic.
+It takes only 2 to 4 minutes to cook!
 There’s really nothing faster on the grill, and it makes for a simple, healthy dinner.
-After Alex made this for me, I took one bite and said “WHOA.”
-Yep, it’s that good.

 This baked shrimp is a favorite dinner idea that’s straightforward and flavorful.
 We love the combination of the Mediterranean flavors of feta, garlic and parsley.
 If you can and your budget allows, find some high-quality wild shrimp.
 Simmer a simple tomato sauce with onion and garlic, then add the shrimp and bake until pink and tender.
 Garnish with a squeeze of lemon and a sprinkling of fresh parsley!
 It’s fabulous served with rice or pita wedges.

 Another fabulous shrimp dinner idea: grill them up on skewers!
 These skewers are stand-out delicious!
-The basic idea is thread the shrimp onto skewers and drizzle with olive oil.
-Then sprinkle with your favorite toppings: we’ve used kosher salt and fresh ground black pepper, a pinch of red pepper flakes, and chopped fresh thyme and oregano.
+The basic idea is thread the shrimp onto skewers and drizzle with olive oil and seasonings.
 Then just grill the shrimp skewers for 1 to 2 minutes per side!
-You can use this basic formula anytime you grill shrimp: add any types of flavorings you like!
-After grilling, brushing on some of our homemade teriyaki sauce would be especially delicious.
-Here they’re served up on a bed of pesto quinoa.
+You can use this basic formula anytime you grill shrimp: add any types of flavorings you like (like homemade teriyaki sauce).
+Here the skewers are served up on a bed of pesto quinoa.

 Last up in our shrimp dinner ideas: this shrimp and mango salad recipe!
 It’s drop-dead delicious: the sweet mango, creamy cilantro dressing, salty cashews, and savory shrimp work together beautifully.
 Second, it’s an incredibly healthy main dish with so many flavor components you could slide it past resistant healthy eaters.
 And third, it’s versatile enough for a crowd of various diets.
 Omit the shrimp for a vegetarian salad, and load up on cashews.
 It’s already gluten-free and low carb.
 And for dairy-free, use our Creamy Cilantro Sauce.
 It’s seriously refreshing and a crowd-pleaser.